kontainapp/km/tools/hashicorp/demo1.md

-# demo script for dev experience and InstaStart with vagrant
+# Demo script for dev experience and InstaStart with vagrant

-this is a quick helper for a demo arount Vagrant boxes/ dev experience
+This is a quick helper for a demo of developer's experience and Spring Boot start time on Mac, using Vagrant by HashiCorp.

 ## Dev experience: Provision

-* **We can** Provision Ubuntu vm based on ubuntu box with pre-installed KM and KKM on Mac
+* **One time prep** Provision Ubuntu vm based on ubuntu box with pre-installed KM and KKM on Mac
   * See tools/hashicorp/readme.md for instructions
-  * ~5 min.
-We will use pre-created box instead
+  * ~5 min run time.
+  * End result is Vagrant "Box" `kontain/km-ubuntu-2.21.2021` on demo machine

-* **We will** use a pre-created box name (kontain/km-ubuntu-2.21.2021 for now)
+* **each demo run** Demo using a pre-created box name (kontain/km-ubuntu-2.21.2021 for now)
   * to start pre-created VM box `mkdir; cd ; vagrant init boxname; vagrant up; ssh`
- * to create a box: 'package' on a stopped VM, then add a box with the package name .
+  * to create a box: 'package' on a stopped VM, then add a box with the package name.
 See Vagrant docs

 ## Instastart for Spring Boot

 * ssh and conduct the spring boot demo - see demo/spring-boot/readme.md
-  * run Kontainer with Spring Boot , wait until it's up and do curl
+  * run Kontainer with Spring Boot, wait until it's up and do curl
   * take a snapshot
   * Run Kontain with a snapshot, wait until it's up and do curl